Siddharths8212376/Predict-Flight-Delays/README.md

 Simply input your flight details and if your flight is in our inventory, the tool will provide you with the likelihood of your flight being delayed and even how long your delay may be.

+####Disclaimer:
+The Delay Predictor is for entertainment purposes only - it is based on statistics and algorithms which are not definitive.
+Check with your airline for actual delay announcements.